 Why Investors Like Commercial Real Estate

-August’s stock market correction was harrowing, and it might be prudent for investors to look again at whether their portfolio’s asset allocation is appropriate.
+It might be prudent for investors to look again at whether their portfolio’s asset allocation is appropriate after stock market volatility.
 Commercial real estate (CRE) has always been a key asset class for most larger portfolios, and crowdfunding sites have now made CRE available to accredited investors generally.

 Many observers have recently questioned whether the stock market remains over-valued; a Yale survey, for example, shows that “valuation confidence” is at historical low levels.
 Robert Shiller has pointed out that a Cyclically Adjusted Price Earnings ratio (CAPE) is still well above the historical average.

 Real property, however, is thought to be only at average levels.
 This points out the value of diversification; stocks, bonds, and property values do not always move in tandem.
 During the dotcom bubble in stocks, for example, both housing and bonds looked relatively cheap.

 Commercial real estate is a unique asset class that acts and behaves differently from many other investment classes like stocks or bonds.